 "I think I'll forgo that particular pleasure."

 "Fine."
 Olivier shrugged and smiled.
-"At least I'll have a husband I can show off and all my hideous aunties will stop asking me when I'm going to get married."
+"At least I'll have a husband I can actually show off and my hideous cousins will stop asking me when I'm going to get married."

 "I hope that isn't why you got married," Scar said sternly.